 Excellent place to stay, located on a private beach, just north of Lamai beach, nice clean rooms and outside pool.

-Two Week Thailand Itinerary 2 – An Andaman Adventure
+2 Week Itinerary Thailand – An Andaman Adventure

 If you’ve done the gulf islands already, then the next place to explore would be the islands on the other side of the Isthmus of Thailand, in the Andaman Sea.
 Phuket, probably Thailand’s most famous holiday destination, is the is the country’s largest island and has its own international airport with many flights to destinations all around the world.
 Just over an hour by plane from Bangkok, Phuket is popular with both Thais and international tourists alike, and for very good reason.
 Like Samui, Phuket is a very well-developed tourist destination offering a vast range of accommodation, restaurants and activities for travelers.
 However, it is probably Thailand’s priciest destination with everything from taxis to restaurant meals being notably more expensive than in the capital.
 Taxi and tuk-tuk drivers in Phuket are notorious for charging as much as they think that they can get away with, and are referred to locally as the “taxi mafia”, therefore you should avoid using them as much as possible.
 Motorbike hire is good value on the island, with many shops and hotels charging around 300 baht ($10) per day for a 125cc scooter, although do not hand over your passport as a deposit under any circumstances.